bingtimren/typescript-validation-study/README.md

 Zod has a lot of design ideas that I agree with.
 Also the developer experience with zod is good (as good as, and similar to joi & yup).
 It's very small, zero dependencies, work in browsers and node.js.

+Type inference also works somehow better than Yup.
+Enum inference works out-of-the-box.
+Inferred type Fleet is more readable.

+Only regret that Zod does not support type coercion and default value - yet.
+I'm still watching it with a lot of interest.

 ### Superstruct